 A trust fund recovery penalty might be known as the "responsible person penalty" in your area.
-It's also known as an employment withholding or sales.
+It's also known as an employment withholding or tax.
 This can be one of the final blows that comes after a business has failed.

 - late filing penalties, - deposit penalties, or - interest on above prior to assessment of recovery penalty.

-Employees, directors, members, and managers are often not liable for the liability company obligations.
+Employees, directors, members, and managers are often not liable for the company obligations.
 However, they might be personally liable for sales taxes and certain employment taxes that might have been involved.

 The personal liability as imposed by the IRS Code 6672 and R.S.
 Mo.
 143.751 means that responsible persons have willfully failed to collect and pay the trust fund taxes.
 Willful in this meaning is to have knowingly paid other creditors before taking care of employment taxes.
 Responsible persons here means anyone who has the duty of collecting and paying the trust fund taxes.
-The trust fund taxes is what's withheld from employees, as mentioned before.
+The trust fund taxes are what's withheld from employees, as mentioned before.

 In Missouri, however, there are more statues on what makes a person responsible for paying the trust fund tax when the business fails.
 This is called strict liability.
 In 2012, their Department of Revenue and Division of Employment Security have decided that members of any LLC that is taxed as a partnership will be personally responsible for any unpaid LLC taxes or those that need to be collected.